benjaminadk/gifit/README.md

   <img src="https://gifit-screenshots.s3-us-west-1.amazonaws.com/editor-6.png" />
 </p>

+#### Obfuscate

+Creates a pixelated effect that can disquise a selected area.
+Useful if a face or certain sensitive information needs to be covered up.
+The obfuscate effect creates a more visual appealing result than covering an area with a solid color for example.

+#### Border

+Create a border on any or all sides of frames.
+This is an especially useful feature when frames have the same color background as the area where the GIF will be shared.
+Adding a border can help make the GIF stand out.

 ### Icons

 I really liked the icon package that **ScreenToGif** used but I couldn't find anything remotely close to it for **JavaScript**.
 I ended up drawing them all by hand with [**Boxy SVG**](https://boxy-svg.com/) and creating a simple `Svg` component with **React** that accepts a `name` prop and returns the actual `svg` markup.